MicrosoftDocs/win32/desktop-src/Msi/template-summary.md

 ---
-Description: For an installation package, the Template Summary property indicates the platform and language versions that are compatible with this installation database. ms.assetid: a1015ddb-8d5c-40f7-97ac-4a1347644ae6
+description: For an installation package, the Template Summary property indicates the platform and language versions that are compatible with this installation database. ms.assetid: a1015ddb-8d5c-40f7-97ac-4a1347644ae6
 title: Template Summary property ms.topic: reference